 1. Punting backwards

 One of the most common mistakes people often make upon their initial visitations to Cambridge is punting backwards.
 Punting can be quite a daunting task to first-time punters, and so steering a vessel might prove frightening.
 In order to avoid this fear, many people punt backwards, acting as if they are at the front of the boat.
-The challenge here would be that you would have to punt on either side of you constantly in order to maintain direction, which is not as easy as what it may sound.
+The challenge here would be that you would have to punt on either side of you constantly in order to maintain direction, which is not as easy as it may sound.

 2. Punting into walls

-Punting in a straight direction is one of the greatest challenges of punting, though it is common for the dangerous and carnivorous beings on the river, self-hire punters, to steer off course.
+Punting in a straight line is one of the greatest challenges of punting, though it is common for the dangerous and carnivorous beings on the river, self-hire punters, to steer off course.
 Steering in the way of other punters is not so much of a problem, as they have the ability to move out of the way.
 The walls, on the other hand, do not.
 As a result of this, many punters who bump into the walls on the river potentially get knocked off balance.
 Only then does fate decide where they land. *cue evil tour guide chuckle.*

 3. Standing up while punting (as a passenger)